feleHaile/synoptic/README.md

 ## Introduction to detailed summary

 This section is the preface to the subsequent cell-level bullet-format description of the six notebooks noted above.
-There are intended to two important caveats that the interested scientist should -- we feel -- review prior to cloning and running the notebooks in the **synoptic** and **cmr** repositories.
+There are two important caveats that the interested scientist should -- we feel -- review prior to cloning and running the notebooks in the **synoptic** and **cmr** repositories.

 * A credentials directory is created **independent of** the repository clone directory (or 'folder').